ms-iot/content/en-US/Samples/CognitiveServices.md

 5. Add in the helper functions

     You'll notice that the above code has errors, since we have not added those helper functions yet.
-So, let's add them in:
+Let's add them in:

   {% highlight C# %}
   public sealed partial class MainPage : Page